What is Lead-to-Customer Conversion Rate?

 Note that in the lead-to-customer conversion rate, we use qualified leads instead of regular leads.
-A qualified lead is a prospective customer who already expressed his or her interest in purchasing a company’s product and already met a certain set of qualifications.
-It is logical to use qualified leads in the calculation of lead-to-customer conversion rate because qualified leads are included in the penultimate stage of the lead lifecycle before the actual sales.
+A qualified lead is a prospective customer who already expressed their interest in purchasing a company’s product and already met a certain set of qualifications.
+It is logical to use qualified leads to calculate the lead-to-customer conversion rate because qualified leads are included in the penultimate stage of the lead lifecycle before the actual sales.

 Understanding the Lead-to-Customer Conversion Rate

 No universal benchmark for conversion rates is applicable to all companies.
-For example, a conversion rate of 5% can be a bad result for some companies, while for other companies the same rate may be positive.
-Therefore, when evaluating lead-to-customer conversion rates, an analyst must pay attention to industry averages, as well as to the company’s past performance.
+For example, a conversion rate of 5% can be a bad result for some companies, while for other companies, the same rate may be positive.
+Therefore, when evaluating lead-to-customer conversion rates, an analyst must pay attention to industry averages and the company’s past performance.

 How to Calculate Lead-To-Customer Conversion Rate?

 Lead-to-customer conversion rate is calculated as a ratio of the number of qualified leads that are converted to actual sales in a given period compared to the total number of qualified leads in a given period.
 Mathematically, it is expressed using the following formula:

 Note that the calculation of the lead-to-customer conversion rate is not always as straightforward as it seems.
 The concept may have a high degree of flexibility.
 For example, some companies define conversion as a predetermined amount of time spent on a website or signup for its newsletter.